angular-ui/ui-grid/Brainstorm.md

 * Pagination (with hooks for backend retrieval)
 * Row / column selection (both by user and programmatically)
 * Column resizing (drag separator to resize, double-click to auto-size)
+* Mobile/responsive options?
+(Column

+# Browser Support?
+* IE9+, latest FF, Opera and Chrome.
+(Which safari version? jQuery 2.* goes with 5.1)

+# Angular Support?
+* We should state support up front with each release.
+Also, one of the things that has come up a lot is issues with unstable releases.
+We should state whether or not we're going to support unstable angular.
+Just as a standard.

 ## Plugins?
 * Column reordering